bxparks/acetimepy/README.md

 * `acetime.timezone.ZoneManager`
 * `acetime.timezone.acetz` (subclass of `datetime.tzinfo`)

-The TZ database files are located in the `acetime.zonedb` subpackage.
-There are 4 modules here, but the 2 that the end-users will likely use are:
+The `acetime.zonedb` subpackage contains various data structures which encode the timezone information as extracted from the IANA TZDB database. (acetimepy does *not* use the timezone files on the host computer to ensure stability and reproducibility).
+There are 4 modules in the `zonedb` subpackage, but the 2 that the end-users will likely use are:

 * `acetime.zonedb.zone_infos`
     * `acetime.zonedb.zone_infos.ZONE_INFO_America_Los_Angeles`